 About the NC VIP Fishing TournamentOur History

 The North Carolina Lions VIP Fishing Tournament is the largest gathering of visually impaired in North Carolina and is believed to be the largest event of its kind in the world.
-The project is celebrating its 33rd anniversary this year, and has grown from a local tournament serving 12 blind individuals to more than 350 visually impaired persons, 130 sighted guests, and 300 volunteers.
+The project has grown from a local tournament serving 12 blind individuals to more than 350 visually impaired persons, 130 sighted guests, and 300 volunteers.

 The project brings participants from across North Carolina for three days of recreation, fellowship, and independent living workshops designed to help visually impaired persons (VIPs).
 Participants arrive on the Outer Banks on a Monday, are housed in local hotels, have meals, go fishing on two head boats and four ocean fishing piers for a day of recreation, participate in seminars and independent living training, and visit with vendors.
 The closing awards banquet on Wednesday offers motivation and awards.
 More than 300 volunteers follow the same schedule as they assist the VIPs throughout the annual event.

 Through educational and recreational activities, the VIPs are provided opportunities to eliminate negative attitudes often associated with blindness and to accommodate their need to enter mainstream America.
 Services to the VIPs include education and an extension of the rehabilitation programs provided by the North Carolina Services for the Blind.

 Research and development may eventually find a cure for blindness, but there are currently more than 30,000 visually impaired people in the Tar Heel state.
 The VIP program touches the lives of a small percentage of those persons who are attempting to conform to a world of the sighted.